 UV disinfection works in primarily two ways; (1) inactivating chlorine-tolerant pathogens like Cryptosporidium and reducing the risk of recreational waterborne illnesses (RWIs) and (2) destroys the DNA of undesirable disinfection byproducts such as chloramines.

 UV light inactivates microorganisms such as bacteria, viruses, molds and other pathogens without the use of chemicals.
 UV light inflicts permanent damage to DNA/RNA contained in all living species.
 Once damaged, chlorine resistant organisms such as Cryptosporidium are unable to sustain routine cell functions such as respiration, food assimilation and replication.
 With cells rendered non-viable, the organism quickly dies.

 Coupling RMF’s capabilities at removing particulate down to 1 micron not only helps create a cleaner and clearer pool, increasing the transmittance of UV light, but increases the effectiveness of the UV technology.
-Enabling more of the UV light to disable the various microorganism contaminants found in the pool, such as cryptosporidium, and destroying chlorine disinfection byproducts (chloramines).
-On their own both RMF and UV technology enable improved water and air quality, while also meeting chemical, energy and water reduction objectives.
-When used together those benefits are multiplied, not only creating a more efficient facility that minimizes maintenance and operation, but also provides more safety and comfort for bathers.
+Enabling more of the UV light to disable the various microorganism contaminants found in the pool, such as Cryptosporidium, and destroying chlorine disinfection byproducts (chloramines).
+On their own, both RMF and UV technology enable improved water and air quality, while also meeting chemical, energy and water reduction objectives.
+When used together those benefits are multiplied, not only creating a more efficient facility that minimizes maintenance and operation, but also contributes to a safer and more comfortable environment for bathers.